CAMPING & HIKING AT LAKE O’HARA IN YOHO NATIONAL PARK

 You’ll want to pack for Lake O’Hara like you are going on a backpacking trip, but with the bus you can afford a few luxuries.

 First off….the rules.
 No foldable camp chairs, no big hard sided coolers, instruments, or hammocks are allowed.
-You are permitted to bring your backpacking backpack, plus a day pack, on the bus.
+You are permitted to bring two small bags per person on the bus (I’d recommend your backpacking backpack plus a day pack for hiking once you’re there).

 For the basics, you’ll want a solid tent, a warm sleeping bag, sleeping pad, and a camp stove, like a pocket rocket or Jetboil.